Harrow Go Green 2021 competition is launched in November 2020

 Events and meetings are being planned for 2021 in the hope that some kind of normality will return by Spring:

 Check our Events Diary for 2021 now ==>

 Courtesy of Newton Park HS.....

-What to do on your allotment or in your garden this month.
+What to do on your allotment or in your garden at this time.

 Your ideas on what to do with all that allotment or garden food produce!